Skatteetaten/ao/docs/USERGUIDE.md

 # General
 AOC works by connecting to the Boober API.
 Authentication is handled by sending an OpenShift token in the HTTP header.
 The token is obtained by using the OpenShift API.
+It is also possible to use a token obtained by the oc command ("oc whoami -t").

 ### Connect to Boober
 By default, aoc will scan for OpenShift clusters with Boober instances using the naming